 Go is one of the oldest board games in the world.
 Its true origins are unknown, though it almost certainly originated in China some 3,000-4,000 years ago.
-In the absence of facts there are various myths: for example that the legendary Emperor Yao invented Go to enlighten his son, Dan Zhu.
+In the absence of facts about the origin of the game there are various myths: for example that the legendary Emperor Yao invented Go to enlighten his son, Dan Zhu.

 A summary of Go history with many links is provided by Sensei's Library.

-Although it originated in central Asia, historically it was in Japan that the game really flourished.
+Although it originated in central Asia and there are references to the game by Confucius, historically it was in Japan that the game really flourished.
 Introduced into Japan probably well before the 8th century, Go soon gained popularity at the Imperial Court and, from this auspicious beginning, took root in Japanese culture.

 In 1612 the Shogun awarded stipends to the four strongest Go players.
 Later these stipends were extended to the players' heirs and so the four great Go schools, Honinbo, Hayashi, Inoue and Yasue, were founded.
 Over the next 250 years, the intense rivalry among these schools brought about a great improvement in the standard of play.
 A ranking system was set up, classifying professional players into nine grades or dans, of which the highest was Meijin, meaning 'expert'.
 This title could be held by only one person at a time, and was awarded only if one player out-classed all his contemporaries.

 The most significant advances in Go theory were made in the 1670's by the Meijin Dosaku, who was the fourth head of the Honinbo School, and possibly the greatest Go player in history.
 The House of Honinbo was by far the most successful of the four Go Schools, producing more Meijins than the other three schools put together.